Dash-OS/tcl-cluster/README.md

 ## Queries

-One of the key features of cluster is the ability to run queries against various parts of the cluster and collect the responses.
-This allows us to coordinate our services and manage them intelligently throughout the clusters lifecycle.
+Queries allow us to send a command to the cluster and collect the results.
+They provide a special object that lives for a short period to coordinate the responses automatically for you.

 ```tcl